FSNA2022/FSNA/README.md

 ## Installation

 FsDet is built on [Detectron2](https://github.com/facebookresearch/detectron2).
 But you don't need to build detectron2 seperately as this codebase is self-contained.
 You can follow the instructions below to install the dependencies and build `FsDet`.
-FSCE functionalities are implemented as `class`and `.py` scripts in FsDet which therefore requires no extra build efforts.
+FSNA functionalities are implemented as `class`and `.py` scripts in FsDet which therefore requires no extra build efforts.

 **Dependencies**